People and networks

 Florence Nakayiwa is the Director of the Planning and Development Department at Makerere University in Kampala, Uganda.
 As Director of Planning, she is charged with the responsibility of preparing corporate plans; setting budget priorities and assessing the budget proposals for their coherence with strategic goals of the university; and ensuring information flow is synthesised for effective decision-making.
 Florence was a coordinator of the Innovations at Makerere Committee, a capacity-building programme for decentralisation that aims to link research and teaching to community development.
 She was a Fellow of the University Leadership Programme at the University of Oldenburg, Germany and was a fellow to the International Visitors Leadership Programme organised by the United States Department of State.

-Gerald is Associate Professor at the University of the Western Cape (UWC), and he coordinates the new School (Institute) of Post-School Studies at UWC.
+Gerald Ouma is currently Director, Planning at the University of Pretoria.
+Previously, Gerald was an Associate Professor at the University of the Western Cape (UWC).
 In 2012 he served on the Funding Review Committee, and contributed to the Minster of Higher Education’s Funding Review report.

 Ian Bunting served for a total of 20 years as a Dean at Rhodes University and later at the University of Cape Town.
 During his last five years at the University of Cape Town, he was seconded to work in the national Department of Education on higher education planning and financing.
 After his retirement he worked for a further six years in the national Department, serving as a director and chief director responsible for financial planning and the national higher education management information system.